While planning your event is important, you can't forget the element of promotion.

 - If they can afford it

 So you’ve got your event details, and people are ready to attend.
 Make that registration easy as pie!
 Include a big “register” button.
-This is your No. 1 call-to-action (Also known as “CTA” in the marketing world).
+This is your No. 1 call-to-action (Also known as CTA in the marketing world).

-Take a look at this landing page for the MarketingProfs B2B Forum; notice how there are two buttons to register.
-One is in the upper-righthand corner, and the other front and center with a strong CTA encouraging attendees save money.
+Take a look at this landing page for another event I love: the B2B Marketing Forum by MarketingProfs.
+Notice how there are two buttons to register.
+One is in the upper-righthand corner, and the other is front and center with a strong CTA encouraging attendees to save money.

 The buttons are also both pink, so they stand out – you can't miss them!

-Okay, the event goes from 5:30 to 7:30, but what if you have a meeting that goes until 5:45?
+Okay, the event goes from 5:30 p.m. to 7:30 p.m., but what if you have a meeting that goes until 5:45 p.m.?
 You’d want to know if the event starts with networking, so you can arrive a little late, or if you’d be interrupting the speaker.

 B2C events should also have a schedule.
-Whether it’s an awards ceremony or a festival, people like having knowing where they need to be when.
+Whether it’s an awards ceremony or a festival, people like knowing where they need to be and when.
 It also gives potential attendees a better idea of what they will get out of your event.

 This can save you emails, phone calls, and questions via your social media profiles.
 For example, if your event is outside, guests may wonder if they can bring their pets or not.